 Getting stakeholders on board

 It hasn't always been this way for Airbnb’s search team.
-"We’ve had to have different conversations across the organisation to get to where we are today," notes Hwang.
+"We’ve had to have different conversations across the organization to get to where we are today," notes Hwang.
 Fortunately, the team had two things going for it—solid AdWords data to make its case for resources and a supportive sponsor in the company’s cofounder and CTO, Nathan Blecharczyk.
 For example, one of the team’s recent challenges was international expansion.
 The team was able to use its data-driven approach to getting customers on AdWords to gain approval for a whole international arm in 2011.
-According to Diane Chour, head of Paid Growth—North America, China, Australia and South East Asia, "It was a huge endeavour, but now we’re able to reach and support our customers on an entirely global scale."
+According to Diane Chour, head of Paid Growth—North America, China, Australia and South East Asia, "It was a huge endeavor, but now we’re able to reach and support our customers on an entirely global scale."

 AdWords helps book results